When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

-Today is time for us to continue the series with ‘Group Life Insurance for Employers: Frequently Asked Questions’ based on the conversations we’ve been having with our clients this week.
+Today, we continue the series with ‘Group Life Insurance for Employers: Frequently Asked Questions’, based on the conversations we’ve been having with our clients this week.

 This number is shockingly low considering there are approximately 1.3 million businesses with employees in the UK and we are facing a £2.4 trillion protection gap.

-At Hooray Health & Protection, we understand one of the main reason’s employers aren’t taking this benefit is due to high broker fees and lack of free knowledge available to employers.
+Here at Hooray Health & Protection, we understand one of the main reasons that employers aren’t taking this benefit is due to high broker fees and lack of free knowledge available to employers.

-So below we answer some of the most common questions we have dealt with recently and some of the most common questions employers ask us.
+So, below are our answers to some of the most common questions we have dealt with recently, and the questions employers often ask us.

 - 1 What is Group Life Insurance?